-At Fishcombe Point and SE of Fishcombe Cove, sedimentary fills in sub-horizontal fractures are finer grained (20-50μm) relative to adjacent vertical fracture fills and show normal grading consistent with deposition from a fluid suspension.
-This may indicate that these open fractures were regions of lower energy fluid flow, where finer sedimentary material elutriated from the adjacent, faster flowing vertical fracture cavities was deposited (Cox & Munroe 2016).
-The local development of sand volcanoes close to the intersections of vertical and horizontal cavities (e.g. Fig 8e) also points to fluid fluxing and elutriation.
-Along the slopes of the sand-volcanoes, interfingering sedimentary structures with slight variations in grain-size reveal different depositional events, showing that these likely formed iteratively over many repeated fluid flux events (Fig. 8e).
+At Fishcombe Point and SE of Fishcombe Cove, the sedimentary fills in sub-horizontal fractures are finer grained ( $20-50 \mu m$ ) than the adjacent vertical fracture fills and show normal grading consistent with deposition from a fluid suspension.
+This may indicate that these open fractures were regions of lower energy fluid flow, where finer sedimentary material elutriated from the adjacent, faster flowing vertical fracture cavities was deposited (Cox and Munroe 2016).
+The local development of sand volcanoes close to the intersections of vertical and horizontal cavities (e.g. Fig. 8e) also points to fluid fluxing and elutriation.
+Along the slopes of the sand volcanoes, interfingering sedimentary structures with slight variations in grain size reveal different depositional events, showing that these probably formed iteratively over many repeated fluid flux events (Fig. 8e).

-Finally, along the eastern side of Fishcombe Cove, a large lozenge-shaped sediment fill with an aperture of a few 10s of cm occurs (Figs 8g-i).
-The fracture is lined by sparry calcite, and the infilling sediment hosts an array of sedimentary structures including cross bedding and dewatering structures (Fig. 8h).
-Unusually, the earliest sediment fills here were concentrated along the sides of the cavity in very steep beds, most likely caught against the walls as the majority of the sediment fell deeper into the fault cavity.
-Once the steep beds met and blocked the fissure, shallowly dipping beds were deposited on top which preserve dewatering and flame structures consistent with periodic fluid fluxing events (Fig. 8h).
+A large lozenge-shaped sediment fill with an aperture of a few tens of centimetres occurs along the eastern side of Fishcombe Cove (Fig. 8g-i).
+The fracture is lined by sparry calcite and the infilling sediment hosts an array of sedimentary structures, including crossbedding and dewatering structures (Fig. 8h).
+Unusually, the earliest sediment fills here were concentrated along the sides of the cavity in very steep beds, most probably caught against the walls because the majority of the sediment fell deeper into the fault cavity.
+Once the steep beds met and blocked the fissure, shallowly dipping beds were deposited on top.
+These beds preserve dewatering and flame structures consistent with periodic fluid fluxing events (Fig. 8h).